 Holiday Inn Vacation Clubs have two-bedroom suites that can accommodate up to 8 people.
 Some of these suites can be redeemed for 25,000 to 35,000 points a night.
 But be sure to check cash rates before redeeming points.

 Taking the family to visit San Francisco Bay Area? you can consider staying at the StayBridge Suites San Francisco Airport (see Dan’s full review here).
 You can book a one-bedroom suite using just 40,000 points, instead of paying for almost $400 after taxes and fees.
 If you need a two-bedroom suite, consider calling the hotel and ask for a cash upgrade.

 Just like Hilton and Choice Hotel programs, there are value to be found with the IHG Rewards Club.
-As always, it will take some effort, and you do need to crunch numbers each time to see if it make sense to purchase points for an award stay.
-Besides buying points, IHG points are pretty easy to get.
+As always, it will take some effort and number crunching each time to see if it make sense to purchase points for an award stay.